Influences on career opinion

 Draw Your Genogram

-Adding in any details that are relevant to you, as you do, think about patterns, themes or messages that standout to you.
+Whilst adding in any details that are relevant to you, think about patterns, themes or messages that stand out to you.

 Example: